WallStreetMojo

 • The business maintains financial records of all the transactions it is involved in.
 With the increasing complexity of the business, these transactions may increase to an extent wherein it would be hard to maintain any paper trail or audit trail for the same.
 Lack of information would result in a business preparing an understated financial statement.

 • Misrepresentation of information can result in the preparation of overstated and misleading financial statements.
-Therefore, to handle the problem of understatement or overstatement or to prevent misrepresentation and frauds, the audit process was developed as a part of comprehensive and transparent corporate governance.
+Therefore, to handle the problem of understatement or overstatement or prevent misrepresentation and fraud, the audit process was developed as a part of comprehensive and transparent corporate governance.

 #2 – To Develop a Practice of Having Audit Trail for Each Transaction

-• The audit is, therefore, performed to develop an audit trail of every financial transaction.
+• Therefore, the audit is performed to develop an audit trail of every financial transaction.

 • It ensures that every financial number reported concerning the income earned and expense incurred by the business is accurate, and no material information is skipped or omitted.